How to plant a border like a pro

 Garden author and expert Sarah Raven teases out the roots of plants – or even tears a few tendrils away – so that the plant doesn’t go in with all the roots curling round in its pot shape.

 Add some compost or fertiliser.
-See my post on fertiliser here for more information, but essentially, professional gardeners look after their soil and – in their crowded borders – they fertilise.
+See my post on fertiliser here for more information.
+Professional gardeners always start by looking after their soil.
+They add a layer of compost at least once a year.
+But if a border is crowded, they often add extra fertiliser.
 And if you’re filling gaps between your perennials with annuals, then they’ll be growing fast and needing extra.